ChrisPenner/rasa/README.md

 > I'm glad I'm unemployed so I have time to configure it! - my mate Steve

-> Get that camera out of my face. - Mother
+> Go outside already - Mother

 Core Principles
 ---------------

-Rasa is meant to be about as modular as an editor can be, I mean it. the goal is for as much code as possible to be extracted into composable extensions.
+Rasa is meant to be about as modular as an editor can be, I mean it.
+The goal is for as much code as possible to be extracted into composable extensions.
 If the core editing facilities can't be implemented as extensions, then the extension interface isn't powerful enough.
 I've taken this to its extreme, for